icebearwillhuntthemdown/A-Leet-Code-A-Day-Keeps-Unemployment-Away/Useful Methods.md

 * boolean addAll(int index, Collection c) : Do the same as above but at the specified position.
 * boolean removeAll(Collection c) : Removes all the elements from the list that are contained in the specified collection.
 Returns true if the list's been changed.
 * boolean retainAll(Collection c) : Retains only the elements that are in the specified collection and returns true if the list's been changed.

+### String
+* int compareTo(String s) : compares two strings lexicographically.
+In specific, compares the strings' unicode value.
+  * Unicode value : Upper cases have lower value than lower cases and the value increases in alphabetical order.
+  * returns 0, if the string is equal to the other string
+  * returns negative difference, if the value of this string is smaller than the argument string's.
+  * returns positive difference, if the value of this string is bigger than the arguemnt string's.